 With these demonstrated benefits of exercise for migraine sufferers, it’s no wonder that exercise is commonly recommended for migraine prevention.

 Unfortunately, as much as 22% of migraine sufferers report exercise as a migraine trigger.
 Can people who report this avoid headaches after working out?

-How to Reduce Your Risk of Exercise Headaches
+How to Prevent Exercise Headaches

-- Warm up: Except for our dedicated exercise time, many of us lead a pretty inactive life.
+- Warm-up: Except for our dedicated exercise time, many of us lead a pretty inactive life.
 If you jump suddenly into a high level of activity, this could lead to a headache, including a migraine.

 - Hydrate: Dehydration is a common cause of headaches, including migraines.
 If you want to avoid headaches, always make sure you’re hydrating in a way appropriate to your exercise level and environment.

 - Eat right: Many people looking to lose weight will start a diet and exercise program at the same time.
 This can be hard on your body.
 Ensure you’re feeding your exercise needs so you don’t end up with low blood sugar, which can lead to headaches.

 - Be a regular: Exertional headaches and migraines are more common if you’re not exercising according to a strict schedule.
 Set up a regular routine and stick to it.

 - Vary your routine: If certain types of exercise tend to trigger your headaches, try something different.